atanassov-anton/appfire-coding-task/README.md

 ### Future Roadmap
 Features for future development.
 These are not prioritized:
+- parallel execution of dumping
 - Add BasicAuth
-- parallel execution of dumping
+- make the jql configurable
-- make the jql and output information configurable
+- make the output information configurable
 - add configurable jira rest endpoint with configurable auth
 - yaml support
 - Make the dump live and auto updatable.
 If this is relevant to customer.